LeeSoftRu/python-youtube-api/README.md

 The reason of returning the decoded JSON response directly is that you only need to read the Google API doc to use this library, instead of learning my set of API again (Keep it simple).

+# Examples

+Common head for all of examples below:
 ```python
 from youtube_api import *